 - Add chicken broth and asparagus (cut into 2-3in diagonal pieces).
 Put the lid on the skillet and cook for only 2 minutes and stir occasionally.

 - Add zucchini, put the lid on the skillet and cook for more 3 minutes.

 - Cook for 30 seconds or 1 minute.

-- Garnish with parsley and serve over quinoa or rice.
+- Garnish with parsley and serve over cauliflower rice, or mashed cauliflower, or if you aren’t on a low-carb diet you can serve it with traditional rice and mashed potatoes.
 I cooked 1 cup of rice.

-- MEAL PREPPING: Place an even amount of rice into 4 different plastic/glass containers.
-Divide the shrimp vegetable skillet recipe in 4 portions.
+- MEAL PREPPING: Place an even amount of cauliflower rice into 4 different glass containers.
+Divide the shrimp vegetable skillet recipe into 4 portions.
 Cover with the lid and place in the fridge for up 4 days.
 Heat in the microwave for about 2 minutes.

 If you like this Shrimp Vegetable Skillet recipe, please share with your friends and family.
-Do you wanna taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google +, Instagram and Facebook for all delicious recipes updates.
-As always, you are really appreciated for stopping by.
+Do you want to taste more?
+Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+As always, I really appreciate you stopping by.